 In the municipal finance area, Richard has, among other things, represented the first non-hospital, non-university nonprofit to achieve an investment-grade rating; the first conduit borrower to use tax exempt bonds issued by the District of Columbia; and the borrower in the largest new money 501(c)(3) issuance reported to date.

-Richard is a former general counsel to The Wolf Trap Foundation for the Performing Arts.
-He is a member of the board of The Arena Stage, The AIA Legacy Foundation, and The Washington Hebrew Congregation.
+Richard is a former general counsel to The Wolf Trap Foundation for the Performing Arts, The AIA Legacy Foundation, and Discovery Create Children's Museum.
+He is a member of the board of The Arena Stage and The Washington Hebrew Congregation.